CleverComponents/Clever-Internet-Suite-Tutorials/vcl/Pop3ServerCmdOverride/README.md

 # How to Override Default POP3 Server Command Handlers

-The program provides a Delphi tutorial that utilizes the Clever POP3 Server together with the POP3 File Handler components to deliver Emails to clients from your own application.
+The program provides a Delphi tutorial that utilizes the Clever POP3 Server component together with the POP3 File Handler component to deliver Emails to clients from your own application.

 ![Screenshot](pop3-server-cmd-ovr.jpg)